 You will need to remove any existing CNAME Records and A records that point to your previous site.

 Please note that it is not possible to write A Records that point to an IP address, it has to be to the loadbalancer domain.
 If the domain DNS control panel does not support this and cannot redirect to the CNAME then the Nameserver route might be the only option or moving to Google DNS (or another reputable DNS provider that supports FQDN for A Records).

 1. Check that there are no links on the site that are manually defined with

 https:// to maintain the integrity of the SSL certificate.

 2. Siteglide will also turn on your free SSL certificate (if required) which will require DNS authentication.
-To do this, you will need to add a CNAME record to the DNS configuration for your domain (see known issues section below for GoDaddy among others).
-It will look similar to this one:
+To do this, you will need to add two CNAME records to the DNS configuration for your domain (see known issues section below for GoDaddy among others).

 Once the relevant CNAME and A records have been set up and the SSL verification approved it’s a case of waiting for the domain to propagate across the internet.
 This can take up to 72 hours, but is normally within 12 hours.